 Hi, hi, it’s Burl!
 It’s another action picture review today, and the action picture in question is the slightly bizarre mid-90s oddbird The Hunted, which, believe it or not, ol’ Burl caught in the theatre way back when!
 Yes, this is the movie which features both Christopher Lambert and swords, but rarely in the same shot!
 Ha ha, there can be only one in-deed!

 Lambert plays Paul, a New York necktiesman with a heavy French accent doing computer chip business in a Tokyo that seems populated largely by Chinese people!
-He h*oks up with beautiful Joan Chen for a night of l*ve, but is surprised when suddenly some ninjas appear and chop off her head!
-They try to kill Paul too, but he survives, which makes head ninja John "The Moderns" Lone very, very angry!
+He hooks up with beautiful Joan Chen for a night of love, but is surprised when suddenly some ninjas appear and chop off her head!
+They try to kill Paul too, but he survives, which makes head ninja John Lone, whom we know from King Kong, very, very angry!
 Paul becomes the Hunted of the title, and surely the ninjas would have got him too, if not for the sudden appearance of a crabby swordsman and his wife, who make it their mission to use Paul as bait so they can get that John Lone!

 Any review of this picture will tell you that it peaks around the midpoint with a massacre on a bullet train!
 The ninjas slaughter everyone, car by car, on their way to get Lambert, but the frowny-face samurai gets in their way!
 Ha ha, it’s pretty great how he strolls insouciantly through the cars and puts a savage poking on all the ninjas, staining their sandy-coloured daytime outfits a spreading crimson!
 And there’s a nasty ladyninja who, after losing her battle against the grumpus, shaves her face off for honour!
 Yikes, ha ha!